Back

 Much like the anatomy of a living organism, the skyscraper relies on a sophisticated choreography of internal systems each one vital, yet largely invisible.
 As buildings grow smarter and more autonomous, these inner mechanisms are being radically reimagined.

 Water is no longer just supplied; it is harvested and reused through atmospheric generators and closed-loop greywater systems, building toward autonomous hydrological resilience.
-These aren’t mere utilities they are active agents of design, reshaping how we live vertically with intelligence, precision, and grace.
+Far from mere utilities, all of these sustainable elements serve as active design forces, transforming how we inhabit vertical spaces.

 Foundations Reimagined: Deep Roots for Sky-Bound Forms